-Science documents the needs for addressing mental illness, substance use, criminal thoughts, and behaviors from a co-occurring framework.
-VOYA will hire clinicians licensed to specifically address mental illness, substance use, and criminal thoughts/behaviors simultaneously with cognitive behavioral therapy methods.
-In doing so, staffing for mental health needs to be consistent with industry standards of one counselor to ten youth in a treatment setting.
+Science documents the need for addressing mental illness, substance use, criminal thoughts, and behaviors from a co-occurring framework.
+VOYA hired clinicians licensed to specifically address mental illness, substance use, and criminal thoughts/behaviors simultaneously with cognitive behavioral therapy methods.
+Staffing for mental health needs to be consistent with industry standards of one counselor to ten youth in a treatment setting.